Practice Standards & Guidelines

 APEGA's professional practice standards and guidelines explain in detail the roles and responsibilities of professional members.
 They also inform the public about what to expect from APEGA licensed professionals.

 Practice Standard | Evaluation of Oil and Gas Reserves and Resources for Public Disclosure

-APEGA plans to withdraw the Evaluation of Oil and Gas Reserves and Resources for Public Disclosure practice standard from its publications.
-This standard outlines the expectations for preparing oil and gas reserves and resources evaluations and discusses the professional and ethical obligations of APEGA-licensed professionals related to authentication.
-The standard duplicates information already covered or now updated in other internal and external documents— including APEGA’s new Authenticating Professional Work Products practice standard—and is now outdated.
+APEGA plans to withdraw from its publications the Evaluation of Oil and Gas Reserves and Resources for Public Disclosure practice standard.
+This standard outlines the expectations for preparing oil and gas reserves and resources evaluations and discusses the professional and ethical obligations of APEGA licensed professionals related to authentication.
+The standard duplicates information already covered in other internal and external documents — including APEGA’s new Authenticating Professional Work Products practice standard — and is now outdated.

 Professional Practice Standards

 A professional practice standard sets a minimum standard of practice permit holders and members must comply with in their professional practice.
 APEGA’s statutory boards will assess a permit holder's or licensed professional’s practice and conduct against practice standards.

 Changes to Draft Practice Standard: Relying on the Work of Others and Outsourcing

 APEGA has introduced the draft practice standard, Relying on the Work of Others and Outsourcing, for membership feedback.
 The draft standard details the requirements APEGA licensed professionals and permit holders must comply with when outsourcing and relying on professional services provided by others.

 In 2019, the Authentication Standard Subject Matter Panel updated APEGA's Authenticating Professional Documents practice standard to improve definitions and add clarity.
 APEGA is offering members and the public the chance to learn more about these changes, through an online eLearning course, a video series, and printable reference sheets.